Last Updated on January 13, 2015 by Paulette Brown-Hinds

 The news of these protests, and the Black Lives Matter movement in general, has primarily spread through social media and Black media instead White-owned major mainstream outlets.
 Even when retailers saw an 11 percent drop in Black Friday sales, most mainstream media outlets did not include the movement’s efforts in their analyses of the profit loss.

 “The media follows where the fire is.
 They have followed the fire really well… but I think that they’ve only done that because we made sure people were out on the streets,” Tutashinda explained.
 “The reason that Black media and Black journalism came to be was because we understood as a people and as a community that our stories weren’t being told.
-It’s ok to know that their role is to help this move forward.”
+It’s ok [for Black journalists] to know that their role is to help this [movement] move forward.”

 Black media has not only amplified the voices of those on the ground, but has also attempted to further conversations, most recently seen in Essence’s February 2015 issue.